social-streets/the-slice/site-template/src/data/articles/julie-begum-swadhinata-trust-interview.md

   - "voices"
 featuredImage: "/images/Julie-Begum-Globe-Town-Market-Square.jpg"
 author: "siva-thangarajah"
-excerpt: "‘If I’m not challenging the injustices that I see then I’m part of the problem,’ says Begum.
+description: "‘If I’m not challenging the injustices that I see then I’m part of the problem,’ says Begum.
 ‘I am not a passive person and I don’t want to be a passive person.’"
 ---

 Julie Begum, 52, is an East Ender and a co-founder of the Swadhinata Trust, one of the first organisations specialising in promoting Bengali culture and history among young people.